LexiPugh/practice-problems/README.md

 29. Day 304 – September 29th 2024: [Perform a Case-Insensitive Search from PostgreSQL Exercises](https://github.com/LexiPugh/practice-problems/blob/main/practice_problems/september2024/day304.md)
     - Languages Used: SQL
     - Question Difficulty: Easy
     - Concepts Covered: This problem involved finding facilities with names starting with "Tennis" again, but with a case-insensitive search this time.
-Though the ILIKE operator automatically performs case insensitive searches, I also used the UPPER() function to demonstrate an alternate way that a case insensitive search can be done.
+Though the ILIKE operator automatically performs case insensitive searches, I also used the UPPER() function to demonstrate an alternate way that a case insensitive search can be done
 30. Day 305 – September 30th 2024: [Find Telephone Numbers With Parentheses from PostgreSQL Exercises](https://github.com/LexiPugh/practice-problems/blob/main/practice_problems/september2024/day305.md)
     - Languages Used: SQL
     - Question Difficulty: Easy
     - Concepts Covered: This problem involved finding telephone numbers that had parentheses around the first three numbers.
-I used the ILIKE operator here to search for records that started with a parenthesis.
+I used the ILIKE operator here to search for records that started with a parenthesis

 </details>